KITcii/smart-contract-dev-support/patterns/Design Patterns/Commitment Pattern/README.md

 The smart contract stores the disguised values in a tamper-resistant way and all commits are binding.
 The disguised values can be revealed by users afterwards.
 Developers should consider the case that not all users will reveal their secret values.

 ## Rationale
-All transactions and their contents stored on the distributed ledger are publicly transparent.
-Therefore, the secret values to which the users have committed themselves are already stored on the distributed ledger in a tamper-resistant manner.
-The challenge is to keep the data secret from potentially malicious users who might try to uncover the secret value.
-Therefore, we recommend adding a salt to the secret value and allowing only the issuer of the secret value to reveal it.
+The hash value of the nonce and the original value to which the users have committed themselves are stored on the distributed ledger in a tamper-resistant manner and cannot be changed retroactively.
+Thus, once committed data are binding.
+To protect data from potentially entities who aim to uncover the secret value by guessing, a salt is also stored with the secret value.
+This way, committed values are kept secret until they are revealed by their issuers.

 ## Related Patterns
 \-